Membership Service Division

-This group promotes liaisons between the business and educational communities by sponsoring programs like Partners In Education, Capitol Scholars, Texas Scholars and others that bring about interaction between education and business.
-In addition, it chooses six graduating high school students (two from each of the three high schools) and gives them $2,000 scholarships to Lee College.
+This group promotes liaisons between the business and educational communities by sponsoring programs like Partners In Education, Young Professionals, Texas Scholars and others that bring about interaction between education and business.
+In addition, it chooses seven graduating high school students (at least one from the area 5 high schools) and gives them $2,000 scholarships to Lee College.

 The PIE Committee is a subcommittee with Partners In Education participants.
 It reviews programs with a goal of continual growth and improvement.
 Their main purpose is to have business partners in the classrooms to mentor and tutor the students in the district.
 The participants have also been instrumental in undertaking new projects throughout the years, such as Cards For Troops through Congressman Ted Poe’s office with a continual growth in the number of Christmas cards they collect for Service Men and Women each year which surpasses 120,000 cards annually.

 Special Events Division

 Golf Tournament volunteers work to develop fundraisers that assist in stabilizing the finances and rebuilding the operating reserves of the Chamber.
 In addition, it evaluates the feasibility of an annual event that would bring positive recognition to Baytownand gives the opportunity for networking away from a formal setting.

 Men Who Cook volunteers assist with the annual tasting exposition for local celebrities, giving them opportunities to share their favority menu items with the public and business community, and promoting what they do as leaders in our community.

 Dues Evaluation participants review the current investment schedule and determine if it is truly a fair-share formula that meets the needs of the Chamber.